bwoodsend/sprat/README.rst

 * Author/Maintainer: Have too much uncertainty surrounding Author vs Author + Author-Email vs an Author-Email containing both the author and email address.
+  Additionally, PyPI's JSON API can only expose one of each.

 * Dependencies: Can be dynamic, can vary between wheels and aren't available using PyPI's JSON API.